Daniel Vladař: International play

 Vladař has won two medals representing Czech Republic.
 He won silver at the IIHF World U18 Championships in 2014 as the backup goalie and then won another silver medal at the 2014 Ivan Hlinka Memorial Tournament.
 In the latter he once again played as the backup, only playing 16:51 in his sole game.

+Dan Vladař represented Czechia at the 2026 Winter Olympics in Milano Cortina.
+He served as one of the team's goaltenders and saw action in a preliminary round matchup against France, where he earned a victory.